magento/devdocs/src/guides/v2.4/install-gde/install/cli/install-cli-install.md

 |`--sales-order-increment-prefix`|Specify a string value to use as a prefix for sales orders.
 Typically, this is used to guarantee unique order numbers for payment processors.|No|

 {:.bs-callout-tip}
-To enable remote storage services during installation, see [Configure Remote Storage]({{ page.baseurl }}/config-guide/remote-storage/config-remote-storage.html)
+To enable remote storage services during installation, see [Configure Remote Storage]({{ page.baseurl }}/config-guide/remote-storage/config-remote-storage.html) in the _Configuration Guide_.

 **Elasticsearch configuration options:**